MicrosoftDocs/learn/learn-pr/student-evangelism/analyze-moon-rock-images-ai-nasa/includes/5-how-computers-read-images.md

 Now that we have our data cleaned and separated, you might wonder how the computer reads these images.
 As somewhat of a spoiler, computer can't read images the same way you or I see images.

-If you know a little bit about computers, you know that computers read things in binary (0s and 1s).
-So, how can a computer read a complex image as only 0s and 1s?
-Well, if you break an image down far enough, it too, is just a combination of 0s and 1s.
+If you know something about computers, you know that computers read things in binary: 1s and 0s.
+So, how can a computer read a complex image as only 1s and 0s?
+If you break down an image far enough, it too, is just a combination of 1s and 0s.

 An image will look like the following example after a computer transforms them into numbers: